CristianBuca/MS4_MotoStyle/README.md

 *User stories solved by this feature:*

-* 25 - As a regular user I want to be able to post, edit or remove articles from the blog section.
+* 24 - As a returning user I want to be able to post, edit or remove articles from the blog section.
-* 27 - As a super user, I want to add content to the store.
+* 26 - As a super user, I want to add content to the store.
-* 28 - As a super user, I want to edit existing content.
+* 27 - As a super user, I want to edit existing content.
-* 29 - As a super user, I want to delete existing content.
+* 28 - As a super user, I want to delete existing content.
-* 35 - As a site owner, I want forms to be validated on the back-end in case front-end is bypassed or fails.
+* 34 - As a site owner, I want forms to be validated on the back-end in case front-end is bypassed or fails.

 <details>
   <summary> (Expand) Blog Management on mobile, tablet and desktop view.</summary>